Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 7. Bermuda Beaches

 Bermuda is well known for its famous pink sand beaches and azure waters.
-Most of the swimming beaches are located on the south shore of the island while on the eastern side of Bermuda you can experience some snorkeling and diving.
+Most of the swimming beaches are located on the south shore of the island while on the eastern side of Bermuda, you can experience some snorkeling and diving.

+7.1.
 Horseshoe Bay Beach

 Nestled on the south shore, in Southampton parish, Horseshoe Bay is probably the top-rated tourist destination in Bermuda famous for its beautiful soft sand beaches and picture-perfect setting.
 Surrounded by picturesque limestone cliffs, this horseshoe-shaped pink beach is great for swimming and snorkeling, so you should expect large crowds during the summer months.
-Amenities like umbrellas and snorkeling equipment are available for rental (expect to pay around $50 for two loungers and an umbrella), but you can bring your own towel as well.
-You can get some food at the nearby bar-restaurant if your get hungry, and for those enjoying scenic views, there is a jogging path that leads to the cliff with spectacular views.

 Explore Horseshoe Bay tours and activities